OpenAiTx/OpenAiTx/projects/k2-fsa/ZipVoice/README-en.md

 ```

 - `wav_name` is the name of the output wav file.
-- `spk1_prompt_transcription` is the transcription of the first speaker's prompt wav, e.g., "Hello"
+- `spk1_prompt_transcription` is the transcription of the first speaker's prompt wav, e.g, "Hello"
-- `spk2_prompt_transcription` is the transcription of the second speaker's prompt wav, e.g., "How are you?"
+- `spk2_prompt_transcription` is the transcription of the second speaker's prompt wav, e.g, "How are you?"
 - `spk1_prompt_wav` is the path to the first speaker's prompt wav file.
 - `spk2_prompt_wav` is the path to the second speaker's prompt wav file.
-- `text` is the text to be synthesized, e.g., "[S1] I'm fine.
+- `text` is the text to be synthesized, e.g. "[S1] I'm fine.
 [S2] What's your name?
 [S1] I'm Eric.
 [S2] Hi Eric."

 ### 3 Guidance for better usage:

 #### 3.1 Prompt length

 We recommend a short prompt wav file (e.g., less than 3 seconds for single-speaker speech generation, less than 10 seconds for dialogue speech generation) for faster inference speed.
-A very long prompt will slow down inference and degrade speech quality.
+A very long prompt will slow down the inference and degrade the speech quality.

 #### 3.2 Speed optimization

 If the inference speed is unsatisfactory, you can speed it up as follows:

 - **Distill model and fewer steps**: For the single-speaker speech generation model, we use the `zipvoice` model by default for better speech quality.
-If faster speed is a priority, you can switch to `zipvoice_distill` and reduce the `--num-steps` to as low as `4` (default is 8).
+If faster speed is a priority, you can switch to `zipvoice_distill` and reduce the `--num-steps` to as low as `4` (8 by default).

 - **CPU speedup with multi-threading**: When running on CPU, you can pass the `--num-thread` parameter (e.g., `--num-thread 4`) to increase the number of threads for faster speed.
 We use 1 thread by default.

-- **CPU speedup with ONNX**: When running on CPU, you can use ONNX models with `zipvoice.bin.infer_zipvoice_onnx` for faster speed (ONNX for dialogue generation models is not supported yet).
+- **CPU speedup with ONNX**: When running on CPU, you can use ONNX models with `zipvoice.bin.infer_zipvoice_onnx` for faster speed (ONNX is not yet supported for dialogue generation models).
 For even faster speed, you can further set `--onnx-int8 True` to use an INT8-quantized ONNX model.
-Note that the quantized model will cause some speech quality degradation. **Do not use ONNX on GPU**, as it is slower than PyTorch on GPU.
+Note that the quantized model will result in a certain degree of speech quality degradation. **Don't use ONNX on GPU**, as it is slower than PyTorch on GPU.

+- **GPU Acceleration with NVIDIA TensorRT**: For a significant performance boost on NVIDIA GPUs, first export the model to a TensorRT engine using zipvoice.bin.tensorrt_export.
+Then, run inference on your dataset (e.g., a Hugging Face dataset) with zipvoice.bin.infer_zipvoice.
+This can achieve approximately 2x the throughput compared to the standard PyTorch implementation on a GPU.

 #### 3.3 Memory control